-Your taxable estate – which is not necessarily the same as your probate estate – includes virtually everything you own and even anything you own a share of.
-If you jointly hold property with someone else, your percentage of ownership must be included on Form 706.
+Your taxable estate – which is not necessarily the same as your probate estate – includes virtually everything you own and even anything of which you own a share.
+If you hold property jointly with someone else, your percentage of ownership must be included on Form 706.
 Assets passing directly to named beneficiaries, such as life insurance proceeds or retirement accounts, must also be reported, even though they don't require probate to transfer ownership.

 One of the challenges of Form 706 is establishing accurate values for your assets.
 The IRS doesn't allow you to take an educated guess, nor would you want to.
 If you're wrong and you guess high, you could end up costing your estate tax dollars.
 The IRS wants your property's fair market value – what someone would reasonably be willing to pay for the asset under normal economic circumstances when neither party is desperate to buy or sell.

 Form 706 also allows your trustee to take certain deductions to subtract from the estate's value for tax purposes.
 Your estate only pays taxes on the portion of value that exceeds that year's estate tax exemption.
 The exemption can fluctuate from year to year depending on current tax law, but it's a dollar amount that your trust can transfer to beneficiaries tax-free.
 After valuing your assets and taking available deductions, Form 706 determines if your estate is worth more than this exemption amount, and the balance is subject to tax.

-Capital Gains Factors
+Capital Gains Factors for 2019